Contents

 3. Storage:

-Blockchain nodes require significant storage for the ledger.
-For example, Bitcoin’s blockchain exceeds 500 GB, while Ethereum’s is over 1 TB.
+Blockchain nodes require heavy storage for the ledger.
+Bitcoin’s blockchain exceeds 500 GB, whereas Ethereum’s stands at over 1 TB.

 4. Network Bandwidth: